-Doctors may be reluctant to accept a gene therapy as a treatment option or, where available, choose to continue to rely on existing symptomatic treatments.
+Doctors may be reluctant to accept a gene therapy as a treatment option or, where available, choose to continue to rely on existing treatments.
 The degree of market acceptance of any of our product candidates that receive marketing approval in the future will depend on many factors, including:

-- · the efficacy and potential advantages of our therapies compared with alternative treatments; - · our ability to convince payers of the long-term cost-effectiveness of our therapies and, consequently, the availability of third party coverage and adequate reimbursement; - the limitations on use and label requirements imposed by regulators; - · the convenience and ease of administration of our gene therapies compared with alternative treatments; - the willingness of the target patient population to try new therapies, especially a gene therapy, and of physicians to administer these therapies; - · the strength of marketing and distribution support; - the prevalence and severity of any side effects; - · limited access to site of service that can perform the product preparation and administer the infusion; and - · any restrictions on the use of our products.
+- the efficacy and potential advantages of our therapies compared with alternative treatments; - \cdot our ability to convince payers of the long-term cost-effectiveness of our therapies and, consequently, the availability of third-party coverage and adequate reimbursement; - the cost of treatment with gene therapies, including ours, in comparison to traditional chemical and small-molecule treatments - the limitations on use and label requirements imposed by regulators; - the convenience and ease of administration of our gene therapies compared with alternative treatments; - the willingness of the target patient population to try new therapies, especially a gene therapy, and of physicians to administer these therapies; - the strength of marketing and distribution support; - the prevalence and severity of any side effects;

+- · limited access to site of service that can perform the product preparation and administer the infusion; and - any restrictions by regulators on the use of our products.